kazuyuki114/NP_Monopoly/README.md

 ### Winning
 - Opponent declares bankruptcy
 - Opponent has negative money and cannot/will not sell assets
+- Land on Chance (10% probability) and get lucky!
+- Land on Community Chest (10% probability) and get lucky!

 ### Game End
 - One player declares bankruptcy (Press X)